Cronos POS Chain Mainnet: Running a Validator

 Step 2.
 Configure chain-maind

-Before kick-starting your node, we will have to configure the node so that it connects to the Cronos PoS Chain mainnet
+Before kick-starting your node, we will have to configure the node so that it connects to the Cronos POS Chain mainnet

 NOTE